oscarmarinmiro/wikiTree/README.md

 ![image2](vr_tree.jpg)

+Live demo at https://oscarmarinmiro.github.io/wikiTree/

 Just an experiment to research UI/UX for tree structures in VR.

-Live demo at https://oscarmarinmiro.github.io/wikiTree/

-Data is taking from Wikipedia 'vital articles': https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/4.
+Data is taken from Wikipedia 'vital articles': https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/4.
 In bin/ you'll find a Python script using Beautiful Soup to generate the data

 In www/ there's a parcel build system for an interactive VR demo, using AFrame+AFrame components and D3.
 Just run